bhushan-jangle/HPDF/README.md

 /robots.txt	 | GET | Responds with a 403 status code and returns at http://httpbin.org/deny
 /html | GET | Responds with  HTML page that works even in Windows.
-/image | GET | Responds with Image page that works at http://localhost:8080/image /input | GET | Responds with a HTML form that sends user entered data to POST /input /display | POST | Displays the data sent from GET /display to the browser as response.
+/image | GET | Responds with Image page that works at http://localhost:8080/image /input | POST | Responds with a HTML form that sends user entered data to POST /input.
+And Displays the data sent from GET /display to the browser as response.